Young woman on a train listening to music on headphones and looking at her smartphone.

 • What do I need to watch out for?

-Before you consider streaming, a word of warning: ensure your broadband and mobile data connection are fast enough and you've a generous download limit.
+Before you consider streaming, a word of warning: ensure your broadband and mobile data connection have a generous data download limit.
 While you're not actually downloading a track to keep, streaming will use up your monthly allowance.
-Otherwise you risk being hit with added costs and constant buffering.
+Otherwise you risk being hit with added costs.

 As a general rule: